 Napoleon – Reading library?
 Pah!
-You have a Nook!
+You have a Kindle!
 You need no library!

 Matilda of Tuscany – And a shooting range behind the HQ.
 I’m still working on getting a better shot group than Joan D’Arc.
 She’s cheating though; she has that new Broadsword by Crusader Weaponry.
 That thing is too accurate to be natural.

 Buffalo – Figures she’d use a gun called a Broadsword made by a company called ‘Crusader.’
 I prefer my Henry Lever action and Beretta Px4 in 9mm.

 Charles Martel – I like my Russian SVD.

 Henry VIII – And the game room!
 We must not leave out the game room.

 Zach – Yes, yes, we have expanded a great deal.
 I won’t bore the readers with how we did it.

 Napoleon – By selling antiques we bring with us from our times.